Home

 Sword & Sorcery

-Urban Fantasy (nerd outfoxes supernatural)
+Urban Fantasy (law enforcer, nerd outfoxes supernatural)

 Vampire (Dracula, Nosferatu, sexy youth)